pranjaldatta/PyVision/README.md

 # PyVision

 Ready-to-use implementations of some of the most common computer vision algorithms.

 In PyTorch only!

 ## Currently available architectures

 - **Multi Task Cascaded Convolutional Neural Network (MTCNN)** : A SOTA face and facial-landmark detection architecture.
-Check out this for more details.
+Check out [this](https://github.com/pranjaldatta/PyVision/blob/master/mtcnn/README.md) out for more details.

 ## Installation